 If you spend Christmas in Bogotá, you will get used to villancicos.
-They are traditional Christmas songs that are played this time of the year in Colombia, especially at a Novena.
+These traditional Colombian Christmas songs are played this time of the year in Colombia, especially at a Novena.
 Here, some of the most popular ones you can add to your Xmas playlist.

 Every country that celebrates Christmas has its own music to set the vibe of this season.
 Well, Colombia is not an exception.
 Here, you can listen to villancicos, which are songs that talk about Belén (Bethlehem), Baby Jesus’s birth, the Three Wise Men, Mary and Joseph, and many other Christmas-y topics.